 Situated on a hilly peninsula by the sea, it is a beautiful Mediterranean fishing port.
 This archipelago of 14 islands have cobbled streets giving it the feel of a romantic old town!
+It is one of the exotic places in Croatia.
 But today it is a major attraction for tourists with its comfortable hotels and amazing restaurants.
-It is a perfect mix of rural and urban, making it one of the best places to go in Croatia.
+It is a perfect mix of rural and urban, making it one of the best places to go in Croatia for couples.

 Location: North Adriatic sea.